loopold/nextjs-vars/README.md

 We avoid installing Node.js, npm, or running `npx create-next-app@latest hello-next-app` on the local machine, we will generate and build your Next.js app entirely inside a Docker container.

+⚠️ I'm not a Next.js developer.
+This is a DevOps note.

 ## Steps to reproduce creating a code

 ### Put the code into the app